State Crime Criminology and Transitional Justice with a Focus on Nazi Germany

-This course is going to take place for the first time in the summer term 2021.
+This course is going to take place at irregular intervals.
+It will be available in the winter term 2021/22.

 An up-to-date electronic course catalogue will be available for the winter semester from late August to late February and for the summer semester from late February to mid August on the website http://www.fu-berlin.de/vv.
-Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Fremdsprachiges rechtswissenschaftliches Lehrangebot" in order to find out course hours and rooms.
+Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Rechtswissenschaft (SPO 2015)" in order to find out course rooms.

 - Critical reflection on the concepts of transitional justice, state crime criminology, Vergangenheitsbewältigung, Vergangenheitsaufarbeitung and Erinnerungskultur.

-- Victims’ Resistance to the Nazi Regime (Jewish people, Sinti and Roma, prisoners of war, disabled people, LGTBQ+, Jehovah Witnesses, etc.).
+- Victims' resistance to the Nazi Regime (Jewish people, Sinti and Roma, prisoners of war, disabled people, LGBTQ+ and/or Jehova Wittnesses, etc.) in Germany.

-- Education material and textbooks on Post-Holocaust Transitional Justice Process.
+- Education material and textbooks on Post-Holocaust Transitional Justice Process in Germany.

-- Public discourse by Chancellors and Presidents on Post-Holocaust Transitional Justice Process.
+- Public discourse by Chancellors and Presidents on Post-Holocaust Transitional Justice Process in Germany.

-- Media discourse on Post-Holocaust Transitional Justice Process.
+- Media discourse on Post-Holocaust Transitional Justice Process in Germany.

-- Victims’ testimonies in the trials in Post-Holocaust Transitional Justice Process.
+- Victims’ testimonies in the trials in Post-Holocaust Transitional Justice Process in Germany.

-- Challenges of the Post-Holocaust Transitional Justice Process.
+- Challenges of the Post-Holocaust Transitional Justice Process in Germany.

-- Post-Holocaust Transitional Justice Process and the raise of the Right-Wing.
+- Post-Holocaust Transitional Justice Process and the raise of the Right-Wing in Germany.

-- Critical perspectives on the German Post-Holocaust Transitional Justice Process as a worldwide model.
+- Critical perspectives on the German Post-Holocaust Transitional Justice Process as a worldwide model in Germany.

-- Gender perspectives on the Post-Holocaust Transitional Justice Process.
+- Gender perspectives on the Post-Holocaust Transitional Justice Process in Germany.

 yes (that means that the number of participants is limited and that you might not get a place in this course)